Reddish Lease Extension - Your Legal Fees Calculator

 This flat I have in mind requires only ground rent.
 Long lease so no lease extension required.
 I have asked the estate agents as to what happens to building insurance and responsibility for communal areas and if one of the two flats which make up the property wants to make alterations.They said they did not know.
 I cannot see how one could get buildings insurance for the whole building shared with another flat, either downstairs or upstairs.
 I do need to clarify things like this before I undertake all the expenses involved in purchasing a property I feel.
 Do freeholders actually supply their own insurance?

-I own the freehold reversion of a property in Reddish and a leaseholder would like a lease extension.
-Her so called valuation expert has given a figure of £9,000, but has upped this to £10,000 without too much effort.
-My surveyor has suggested a much higher figure.
-She does not appear to wish to negotiate wanting to go to a FTT.
-If a lease extension does go to tribunal, can I deal with this myself, just armed with the valuations I have?
-If not, what costs would I be likely to incur?
+I am the freeholder of a property in Reddish where the leaseholder would like a lease extension.
+Her so called valuation expert has given a figure of £9,000, but has upped this to £10,000 at the drop of a hat.
+My surveyor has come back with £12,520.
+She does not appear to wish to negotiate wanting to go to LVT.
+If a lease extension does go to tribunal, can I deal with this myself, just equipped with the valuations I have?
+If not, what costs would I be likely to face?

 Find out more about a accredited conveyancer's need to have CQS Policy Templates applicable for conveyancers in Reddish